Sang Sinxay: Sang Sinxay as a Buddhist work

 Sang Sinxay is believed to be a non-canonical jataka, tales outside the section of the Pali Buddhist canon, called by the Thai and the Lao Jataka Nauk Nibat.
 This is supported by the presence, at the end of the poem, of a muan sadok section, a summary in which the characters of the tale are identified with characters in the life of Buddha.
 In the muan sadok section of Sang Sinxay, the hero Sinxay is identified as the Buddha:

 This [story] is how Sinxay attained uncountable parami.
 Sinxay was not ordinary; he was the Buddha teaching us through his actions in this story.
 He leads beings so they can escape samsara.
 He wants to share his wisdom with both the human and the phrom world.
 Even Siho and Sangthong were like shadows of the Buddha.
 They were the same as Mahamoggallana, with supernatural powers to teach the dharma.
 Many of the main characters in Sinxay, such as Soumountha were relatives of the Buddha.”

 Believing that Sang Sinxay is a Theravada jataka, then Sinxay, as a Bodhisatta, is considered to be one of the previous lives of Gautama Buddha.

-Phong Samaleuk, Supreme Patriarch of the Lao Buddhist Fellowship Organization, believes Sinxay exists in a collection of the Pannyasa Chadok, but no one, including Mahasila could locate Sinxay in any collection.
+Phong Samaleuk, Supreme Patriarch of the Lao Buddhist Fellowship Organization, believes Sinxay exists in a collection of the Paññāsa Jātaka, but no one, including Mahasila could locate Sinxay in any collection.

 A pamphlet released for a "Sinxay Day" held in Khon Kaen in February 2011 states that "the Buddhist teachings within Sinxay are recognized for espousing the virtues of gratitude, courage, honesty, sacrifice and self-sufficiency, among others".
 One of the main reasons the municipality adopted Sinxay as their symbol in 2005 was that they found these virtues to be lacking in their youth, and believed Sinxay presents a model worth emulating.